 Whether your kids are into making art or building robots (or both!), we've found something for everyone.

 The Grand County Library has taken their summer reading challenge virtual.
 Their app features programs for infants through adults complete with virtual badges, raffles, and toys for kids of all ages.
-It helps track progress and participate in challenges.
+It helps you track progress and participate in challenges.
 When the community-wide goal reaches 225,000 minutes, everyone wins a prize (spoiler: it’s a free donut).
 If you like to read but you also like a little competition, this summer reading program is for you.

 Camp COSI is capitalizing on the summer gaming trend and turning it into a STEM learning opportunity with their eSports camps.
 Kids ages 10 and up can join a variety of camps using their PC, PS4, Xbox, Nintendo Switch, smartphone, or tablet.
 Each camp provides an overview of a science, technology, engineering, or math topic that aligns with the in-game play.
 Participants will also learn about potential career pathways in STEM fields.

-We love the Andy Warhol Museum’s Virtual Summer Workshop Series because it gives kids a chance to be creative and get a little messy.
+We love the Andy Warhol Museum’s 2020 Virtual Summer Workshop Series because it gave kids a chance to be creative and get a little messy.
 These one-off workshops are ideal if you can’t commit to a multi-day program.
 True to Warhol’s style, the art projects are bold, eclectic, and often involve food.
 They even provide supplemental worksheets to extend the learning experience.